vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 :::

 #### Amending and cancelling a liquidity commitment
-[WIP]
 You can also amend or cancel a liquidity commitment.
-You can submit the transaction at any time but when it goes into effect depends on what you’ve changed.
+You can submit the transaction at any time, but when it goes into effect depends on what you’ve changed.

 * Increasing a liquidity commitment happens immediately
 * Decreasing a liquidity commitment only happens at the end of the epoch